Overview

 Panic attacks are not dangerous, but they can be scary because the person may believe that they are “out of control.”
 When physical symptoms arise with panic disorder, panic attacks can seem like they will never end.
 These attacks may reach their peak within minutes but can last up to an hour or longer

 Panic disorder usually starts in young adulthood and is more common in women than men.
 It is associated with a high risk of suicidal ideation and a decreased quality of life as the person may experience deficits in social and family life.
 While panic disorder is treatable, it can be challenging to do so as it usually has other comorbidities.
-People who comply with treatment are more likely to recover without a relapse.
+People who comply with panic disorder treatment are more likely to recover without a relapse.

 Causes